ReadyLab-UToronto/Onshape-Research-Guide/analytics/README.md

 # Onshape Enterprise Analytics
 This guide aims to provide a general guideline of conducting research analysis to the design process in Onshape with the Enterprise Analytics.
 Specifically, this guide will primarily focus on using the [audit trails](https://cad.onshape.com/help/Content/audit_reports.htm?tocpath=Enterprise%7CAccessing%20Analytics%7C_____2).
 Visit the official Onshape help center [here](https://cad.onshape.com/help/Content/EnterpriseHelp/Content/reports.htm?tocpath=Enterprise%7CAccessing%20Analytics%7C_____0) for more information on other features of Enterprise Analytics.
+Before getting started with this guide, you should know the basics of Onshape [documents](https://cad.onshape.com/help/Content/introduction.htm?tocpath=Welcome%20to%20Onshape%20Help%7COnshape%20Documents%7C_____0) and [tabs](https://cad.onshape.com/help/Content/elementtabs.htm?tocpath=Welcome%20to%20Onshape%20Help%7COnshape%20Documents%7C_____1).

 Please also note that the Analytics portal is only available and accessible in an Onshape Enterprise account with granted access by the Enterprise administrator.